Bachelor of Engineering (Honours) (Chemical Product Engineering)

 You'll build on the study of chemical and physical sciences and processes to create the types of products that can be commercialised in a number of fields such as pharmaceuticals, cosmetics, agricultural chemicals and foods.
 Through academic and project work as well as applying your skills during 60 days of approved industry training, you'll graduate with the tools and skills you need to create products across a wide range of industries.

-The latest 2023 QS World University Rankings recognised UNSW as the top engineering faculty in Australia and #49 in the world.
+We're ranked 1st in Australia and 31st globally for Engineering and Technology by QS World University Rankings by Subject, 2024.
 For the past three years, we’ve received a five-star rating for employability, teaching and research.

 You’ll study in facilities that deliver a world-class research and teaching environment, providing purpose-built modern laboratories and collaborative learning spaces.
 We’ve invested $1 billion into delivering state-of-the-art facilities for our engineering students, researchers and academics.